CVSS 8.1 CVE-2022-38336

 Further fingerprint changes result in a warning and the user is informed about a potential man in the middle attack.

-Du due an information leak from the PuTTY based ssh client, it’s possible for the server to check if the client already knwos the fingerprint or not.
-This allows an man in the middle attacker to intercept only new connection and avoid clients wich would show an error about chnaged fingerprints.
+Due to an information leak from the PuTTY based ssh client, it’s possible for the server to check if the client already knows the fingerprint or not.
+This allows a man-in-the-middle attacker to intercept only new connections and avoid clients which would show an error about changed fingerprints.

 The default configuration also forwards the ssh agent, wich allows the man in the middle attacker to abuse the forwarded agent to login to other remote servers.

-This vulnerability was discovered by AUT-milCERT during an audit of MobaXterm.
+This vulnerability was discovered by Manfred Kaiser (AUT-milCERT) during an audit of MobaXterm.

 Mitigation